Why It Works

 It's the hot and sour soup I fell in love with, but I'm not so selfish I wouldn't share it with you all.

-- 4 cloves garlic, smashed with the side of a knife
+- 4 medium cloves garlic (20g), smashed with the side of a knife

 - 6 scallions, roughly chopped

 - 2 teaspoons cornstarch

 - 1 ounce (30g) dried wood-ear mushrooms (see notes)